 Often when you hear people talk about the market, they’re talking about the S&P 500.
-The S&P 500 is a representation of the 500 largest publicly-traded companies in the United States.
-When you hear that the market or the S&P 500 is down 200 points or down a percentage, that doesn’t necessarily mean that your personal portfolio, specifically, is down.
+The S&P 500 represents the 500 largest publicly-traded companies in the United States.
+When you hear that the market or the S&P 500 is down 200 points or down a percentage, that doesn’t necessarily mean that your personal portfolio is down.
 We use the S&P because it is a very broad index.
-It doesn’t necessarily represent what each individual person owns.
-It represents a broad basket of 500 large companies, which likely represents what an individual owns and is weighted based on the size of the companies.
+It doesn’t necessarily represent what each person owns.
+It represents a wide basket of 500 large companies, which likely represents what an individual owns and is weighted based on the size of the companies.
 The larger the company, the more impact it has on each price movement overall.
-While the market may be down 4 or 5%, a lot of the companies within the S&P 500 may not be down at all.
-It’s that the large companies were down and so each individual is impacted in some way by each of their holdings.
+While the market may be down 4 or 5%, many companies within the S&P 500 may not be down at all.
+It’s that the large companies were down, and so each individual is impacted in some way by each of their holdings.

-The reason we must use a market is because we have to have some type of base indicator to see what, on average, has happened each day.
-Outside of that, each individual case can be discussed one by one, person by person.
-We use an average as a way to tell where we might stand relative to history.
-It’s not really where we stand for you and your portfolios, it’s where the general population stands.
+We must use a market because we have to have some base indicator to see what, on average, has happened each day.
+Outside of that, each case can be discussed individually, person by person.
+We use an average to tell where we might stand relative to history.
+It’s not where we stand for you and your portfolios; it’s where the general population stands.
 It’s a good indication across the board where money may be moving.
-The stock market is really just a weighing machine.
-Are there more sellers one day than buyers and at what level have buyers or sellers come in to push prices lower or higher?
-That part is what’s really important.
-What we’re watching for is if there more buyers at these levels.
-If there are more buyers, then prices will naturally go up.
+A stock market is just a weighing machine.
+Are there more sellers one day than buyers, and at what level have buyers or sellers come in to push prices lower or higher?
+That part is what’s important.
+What we’re watching for is if there are more buyers at these levels.
+If there are, then prices will naturally go up.
 It’s supply and demand.
-We use the S&P 500 because it’s such a broad indication of large companies in the United States that we feel like are a good indicator of sentiment by investors.
+We use the S&P 500 because it’s such a broad indication of large companies in the United States that we feel are a good indicator of sentiment by investors.
 Investors vote every day with how they put their dollars to work.
-Those price levels where buyers come in tell where investors are voting with their dollars and saying that they think that area is a point where they’re willing to put money in and push prices higher.
+Those price levels where buyers come in tell where investors are voting with their dollars and saying that they think that area is where they’re willing to put money in and push prices higher.
 That, in turn, helps raise the market and the portfolio value of our customers and investors across the board.

 Fi Plan Partners is an independent investment firm in Birmingham, AL, serving clients across the nation through financial planning, wealth management and business consulting.
 Fi Plan Partners creates strategies in the best interest of their clients using both fee based investing and transactional investing.